Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 	<figcaption style="text-align:center;">Gradually modifying the constraint and plotting the contour of the resulting minima</figcaption>
 </figure>

 The "Lagrangian" in the name of this method just refers to the form of the system of equations when written out to one side, and the "multipliers" are just what people call the extra variables we introduce, $\lambda$.
-Any constant term in the constraint is moved from the right to the left under the multiplier.

 <div style="font-size: 130%;">
 	$$
-	\mathcal{L}(x, y, \lambda) \equiv f(x, y) - \lambda (g(x, y) - b) \\
+	\mathcal{L}(x, y, \lambda) \equiv f(x, y) - \lambda g(x, y) \\
 	$$
 </div>

+Any constant term in the constraint is moved from the right to the left under the multiplier; such that $ \lambda (g(x, y) - b) = 0 $.
+This is one of the [KKT](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions) conditions known as complementary slackness.
+"Slackness" is used because when the constriant is found to be *more than satisfied* then the behavior of the system

 <h2 align="center">What about when constraints don't matter?</h2><hr>

 Now I'll let $g(x,y)$ be the inequality $y + \frac{1}{4}x - 1 \geq 0$ and not assume that the solution lies on the constraint boundary.
 With a constraint on the system that's not binding - the minima of the function lies within the constrained region but not on the boundary - the system of equations to solve becomes the usual $\nabla f(x, y) = \vec{0}$.
 This is entirely contained by the form of the Lagrangian.
 Taking the derivative of the Lagrangian and setting it to zero is conveniantly equivalent to stating the system of equations that we found above: